Celine Dion: 2022–present: Illness, acting debut and Paris Olympics

 On 13 May 2025, Dion appeared in a video message during the first semifinal of the Eurovision Song Contest 2025 in Basel, Switzerland, before a tribute performance of her Eurovision-winning song "Ne partez pas sans moi" by former Eurovision entrants.
-Dion canceled a performance in the Eurovision final due to complications from her illness.
+Dion canceled a planned guest performance in that year's Eurovision final due to her illness.
 On 25 July, the Swedish DJ and producer Sebastian Ingrosso released the single "A New Day", with Dion, a remix of her 2002 single "A New Day Has Come".

+On 30 March 2026, Dion announced a concert residency at La Défense Arena, which was later renamed Plenitude Arena.
+It initially comprised 16 shows between 12 September and 17 October 2026, but that number was later expanded after Dion announced 16 additional dates scheduled to last until May 2027 in response to overwhelming demand.
+More than nine million fans entered a lottery for early access to tickets, and all dates sold out within hours.
+On 17 April 2026, Dion released "Dansons", written by Jean-Jacques Goldman, her first original French song in a decade and her first recording following her diagnosis.
+On 3 July 2026, she issued another original French single, "Bonjour, pardon, merci", written by Ycare and Renaud Rebillaud, marking her second new release of the year and accompanying the residency.